 What to Submit:

-- Poetry: 3 poems maximum (submitted in ONE document)
+- Poetry: 3 poems maximum, up to 25 lines each (submitted in ONE document)

 - Art: 3 works maximum (submitted as .jpeg files)